technologiestiftung/umweltatlas-masterportal-v3/docs/Dev/Tutorials/tutorial.md

 ## Defining *scss* styling rules

 Within the `modules/scaleSwitcher/components/ScaleSwitcher.vue*`, styles can be added to the `style` tag.
 Note that the `css/variables.scss` offers a set of predefined colors and values for usage in all components.
 In this case, the select component is also styled globally.
-If you need more components such as input fields or buttons, take a look at our shared components: `src_3_0_0\shared\modules`
+If you need more components such as input fields or buttons, take a look at our shared components: `src\shared\modules`

 ```scss
 <style lang="scss" scoped>